cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyTeam.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.5/docs/data-sources/team#id DataLaunchdarklyTeam#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.22.0/docs/data-sources/team#id DataLaunchdarklyTeam#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `roleAttributes`<sup>Optional</sup> <a name="roleAttributes" id="@cdktf/provider-launchdarkly.dataLaunchdarklyTeam.DataLaunchdarklyTeam.Initializer.parameter.roleAttributes"></a>

+- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-launchdarkly.dataLaunchdarklyTeam.DataLaunchdarklyTeamRoleAttributes">DataLaunchdarklyTeamRoleAttributes</a>>

+role_attributes block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.22.0/docs/data-sources/team#role_attributes DataLaunchdarklyTeam#role_attributes}

 ---